diethardsteiner/diethardsteiner.github.io/_posts/2016-10-23-Rethinking-the-Snapshot-Strategy.md

 ```

 The final join helps us to **materialise** the view which the **OLAP/Cube** tool requires.

+> **Note**: When implementing the solution on HDFS there is currently no way to update records, so keeping the `valid_to` updated causes an issue.
+You could opt for Kudu, which allows updates.
+However, there is still a way to achieve this on Hadoop: 1) Either you keep the `valid_from` only and generate a materialised view using a windowing function which provides the `valid_to` as well.
+This works for smaller tables only.
+2) Or you use the same approach as in 1), but store any properly closed records in a dedicated partition (let's call the partition `static` or `closed`)  and the other records (the ones with a `valid_to` in the future) in another dedicated partition (let's call it `open`).
+If you get an update to an open record, you move the old record with the "updated" `valid_to` to the `static/closed` partition and insert the new record into the `open` partition.
+This way you only have to run an "update" against a smaller batch of data.

 The output of the query above might be in some cases a bit too granular, but performing an aggregation of top of this is very easy.